-This bundle includes three 25g bags of Qianjiazhai tea and a full 100g cake for 125g total (25 sessions).
+This bundle includes four 25g bags of Qianjiazhai tea and a full 100g cake for 200g total (40 sessions).
 The Zhenyuan Dongsa Cooperative of Qianjiazhai is a loose-knit coalition of families across the remote mountaintops of China’s oldest tea forests dedicated to sustainable stewardship of the wild tea plants, and careful foraging from trees that can be over a thousand years old.

 Master Zhou founded the cooperative to refine the finishing craft and picking techniques across Qianjiazhai and bring more well-deserved respect to one of China’s most important but also most unknown tea regions.
 This tasting kit is an introduction to the incredible diversity of flavor, texture, aroma and aftertaste that wild-foraging in an ancient tea forest can bring.